 Our invention is a tool that automatically generates a set of computer system configurations based on input constraints.
 It uses a graphical representation to denote a computing system configuration.

-The tool itself is initialized with the following information (which can be updated as need be):
+The tool itself is initialized with the following information (which can be updated dynamically):

 A list of system building blocks: each block has zero or more associated categories.